jagatjeevan/jagatjeevan/content/micro-frontend.md

 - Build time + Reverse Composition
 - Run time + App shell
 - Run time + Reverse Composition

-- Build time: The code is bundled when the code is compiled.
+**Build time**: The code is bundled when the code is compiled.

-Run time: When the bundled code is fetched during the run time.
+**Run time**: When the bundled code is fetched during the run time.
 App shell Composition: When there is an application shell and content is rendered inside the app shell.

-Reverse composition: The application is sliced w.r.t routes.
+**Reverse composition**: The application is sliced w.r.t routes.
 The commonly used modules are included in each of the *mfe.

 ### Communication
 Generally, there are two ways of communication among *mfe.

-Using a global object to communicate: Each mfe uses a global object to transfer data to other *mfes.
+**Using a global object to communicate**: Each mfe uses a global object to transfer data to other *mfes.
 Here the global object is the window object. *Mfe uses window object, localStorage, sessionStorage, indexedDB, cookies, etc.

-Event-based communication: Using custom events and event bubbling to communicate with other *mfe for communication.
+**Event-based communication**: Using custom events and event bubbling to communicate with other *mfe for communication.

 ### Testing
-Unit testing: There would not be any change in unit testing.
+**Unit testing**: There would not be any change in unit testing.
 It becomes easy for testing as there would be lesser codes in the *mfe.

-Integration testing: There would not be much of a change here as well.
+**Integration testing**: There would not be much of a change here as well.

-E2E testing: The testing is very much needed.
+**E2E testing**: The testing is very much needed.
 Since the application is broken into *mfes, it is very much required to make sure the test is well written and thoroughly tested.

 Other necessities to take care of
 - Team formation